andyml123/andyml123.github.io/get-well-prayers.md

 (Matthew 4:23)

+"His compassions, they fail not.
+They are new every morning: great is Thy faithfulness."

+(Lamentations 3:22-23)

 "Heal me, Lord, and I will be healed; save me and I will be saved, for you are the one I praise."

 (Jeremiah 17:14)